joshuanazareth97/dotfiles/README.md

 And there are about [700 more here][dotbot-users].

-If you're using Dotbot and you'd like to include a link to your dotfiles here as an inspiration to others, please submit a pull request.

 License
 -------

 This software is hereby released into the public domain.
 That means you can do whatever you want with it without restriction.
 See `LICENSE.md` for details.

-That being said, I would appreciate it if you could maintain a link back to Dotbot (or this repository) to help other people discover Dotbot.

 [dotbot]: https://github.com/anishathalye/dotbot
 [fork]: https://github.com/anishathalye/dotfiles_template/fork